-A roundtrip from the San Diego area to Boise (1,806 miles) was something we wanted to do for some time now but it took about a year to plan.
-When the kids were off for a week we packed our clothes, boots / jackets (we’re talking it’s Nov.), and of course food and drinks for the trip…… we were off!!
+- A roundtrip family road trip from the San Diego area to Boise (1,806 miles) was something we wanted to do for some time.
+When the kids were off for a week we packed our clothes, boots / jackets (we’re talking it’s Nov.), and of course food and drinks for the trip.
+A vacation with teens, oh fun.